Matt Lubicky

 My favorite area of study is… Everything!

-Sheryl Christy Gilmore, the Executive Director and Owner of AIO, is beginning her 40th season.
+Sheryl Christy Gilmore begins her 42nd season at AIO, this summer as our Admissions Director.
 For 15 years, Sherry taught and directed environmental education programs in southern Maine.
-She received her B.A. & teaching certification from Kalamazoo College in Michigan and continues working towards her Masters in Science Education.
-Other experiences include classroom teaching, teacher training and teaching marine biology from a 101 ft ship on Puget Sound.
-Sherry has taught marine science in the local schools and has written curriculum for classroom teachers and started offering workshops to bring the outdoors into the classroom before it was fashionable back in the 1980’s.
-She is PADI certified, and developed and runs AIO’s Tropical programs and the Florida Exploration program.
-For many years, she has been working with other Healthy Ocean Coalition members nationwide and the Ocean Conservancy, meeting with Congress members in Washington, DC to share our work and encourage them to keep a focus on important ocean issues.
-Her other interests include marine mammals, coastal ecology, traveling, music and her family.
+She received her B.A. and teaching certification from Kalamazoo College in Michigan.
+Other experiences include classroom teaching, teacher training, and teaching marine biology on a 101 foot sailing ship in Puget Sound.
+Sherry has taught marine science in schools, written curriculum for classroom teachers, and offered workshops to bring the outdoors into classrooms well before it was fashionable.
+She is PADI certified and developed and runs the AIO Tropical programs and the Florida Exploration programs through her newest endeavor, Sea Star Explorations, LLC.
+She has recently been working with the Ocean Conservancy to encourage Congress to stay focused on important ocean issues.
+Her other interests include marine mammals, coastal ecology, traveling and her family.

 Kathy Dubbs